 DFDL does not perform any substitutions for ampersand notations like &lt;.

-The syntax of dfdl:escapeScheme is defined in Section 13.2.1.
+The properties of dfdl:escapeScheme are defined in Section 13.2.1 The dfdl:escapeScheme Properties.

 The dfdl:assert Statement Annotation Element

 The dfdl:assert statement annotation element is used to assert truths about a DFDL model that are used when parsing to ensure that the data are well-formed.
 They are not used when unparsing.